daronyondem/daron-english-blog/2017/10-Years-MVP.md

 ## Time flies

 During the 10 years I have been in the program things have changed.
 I had the chance to work with multiple product groups and some very talented MVP Program Leads.
-When I look at back the MVP Program has a huge contribution in who I'm today.
+When I look back the MVP Program has a huge contribution in who I'm today.
 Remember, I was 24 when I got my first award.
-I'm not saying it was all blue and sunny skies but the investment Microsoft puts out there for its MVPs is second to none in the industry.
+I'm not saying it was all blue skies but the investment Microsoft puts out there for its MVPs is second to none in the industry.
 It is part of the company culture.

 ## So what?